Bajmok: History

 The first written documents relating to Bajmok came from the fifteenth century.
 Then the village was for the first time officially mentioned as a village.
 King Matthias gave it to his mother, Erzsébet Szilágyi.
 The deed of donation was confirmed on 16 February 1462.

 During Ottoman administration (16th-17th century), two villages with this name were mentioned: Bajmok and Novi Bajmok.
 Both villages had about 20 houses.
-Population was composed of ethnic Serbs.
-These villages existed until the beginning of the 18th century when they were abandoned.

-The village was rebuilt between 1770 and 1785.
-In this time, settlers were mainly Bunjevci and Hungarians.
-At the time of the Hungarian revolution, in the fields of this village there was a conflict between the Hungarian and the Vojvodinian Serb army, won by the Hungarians.
+Between 1770 and 1785 new colonists came, mainly Bunjevci and Hungarians.
+At the time of the Hungarian revolution, in the fields of this village there was a conflict between the Hungarian and the Vojvodinian Serb army, won by the Hungarians (but later lost the war).
+The Hungarian rebel army from Subotica repressed the Serbian villagers, many Serbs were shot and executed even without a trial.

-In 1910, population of the village was mainly composed of Hungarians, Bunjevci and Germans, with some Serbs living there as well.
+In 1910, population of the village was mainly composed of Hungarians, Bunjevci, Germans, and Serbs.

 After World War I, new Serb settlers came to the village.
-During the Second World War, this village was under the Hungarian occupation.
-Many of the citizens were exiled from their homes (including the Hungarian population) to make room for Csango newcomers.
+During the Second World War, this village was under the Hungarian fascist occupation.
+Many of the citizens were exiled from their homes (mainly Serbs) to make room for Hungarian Csango colonists.
 Bajmok was liberated from the Hungarian fascists on 19 October 1944.

-After World War II, 2,090 (mostly Serb) colonists settled in Bajmok, which enlarged village population to 11,789.
+After World War II, 2,090 settlers came in Bajmok, which enlarged village population to 11,789.

 Until 1991, the largest ethnic group in the village were Hungarians.
 By the 2002 census, Serbs were listed as the single largest ethnic group in Bajmok.